ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 is upgraded.

 !!! note
-    The Containerized CPEs support CCE and GCC compilers, but not AOCC compilers.
+    The Containerised CPEs support CCE and GCC compilers, but not AOCC compilers.

 The `ccpe/23.12` module then provides access to CPE 23.12 via a Singularity image file, located at `/work/y07/shared/utils/dev/ccpe/23.12/cpe_23.12.sif`.
 Singularity containers can be run such that locations